-11 As an example, a prior enforcement case alleging a Section 86205(f) violation involved a contract between the California State Bar and respondent lobbyist that agreed to pay the lobbyist a flat rate annually for two years as well as a \$75,000 bonus if the lobbyist secured enactment of a multi-year funding bill for the State Bar.
-(FPPC No. 97/125.)
-This contractual arrangement was an obvious violation of Section 86205(f), and the matter the electorate is that the prohibition be construed in a broad manner.
+Section 86205(f) prohibits a lobbyist or lobbying firm from accepting or agreeing to accept "any payment in any way contingent upon the defeat, enactment, or outcome of any proposed legislative or administrative action."
+The phrasing of this sentence shows the intent of the electorate is that the prohibition be construed in a broad manner.
 To clarify the broad application of the prohibition, staff proposes a regulation that defines the phrase "any payment in any way contingent."
-The proposed regulation would also provide that a contract for lobbying services does not, in itself, violate the contingency fee prohibition if it contains the expressly agreed upon terms of all compensation to be received and does not make the agreed upon payment dependent to any degree, directly or indirectly, on a specific outcome.12
+The proposed regulation would also provide that a contract for lobbying services does not, in itself, violate the contingency fee prohibition if it contains the expressly agreed upon terms of compensation to be received while providing no discretion to make the agreed upon payment dependent to any degree on a specific outcome.

 As mentioned, the plain language of the statute suggests an intent by the electorate that the prohibition be construed broadly.
 "When interpreting statutes, we begin with the plain, commonsense meaning of the language used by the Legislature.
 [Citation.]
 If the language is unambiguous, the plain meaning controls.
 [Citation.]"
 (Voices of Wetlands v.
 State Water Resources Control Bd.
-(2011) 52 Cal.4th 499, 519.)
-In addition, "[w]hen attempting to ascertain the ordinary, usual meaning of a word, courts appropriately refer to the dictionary definition of that word."
+(2011) 52 Cal.4th 499, 519.)12 In addition, "[w]hen attempting to ascertain the ordinary, usual meaning of a word, courts appropriately refer to the dictionary definition of that word."
 (Wasatch Property Management v.
-Degrate (2005) 35 Cal.4th 1111, 1121-1122; Hassan v.
-Mercy American River Hospital (2003) 31 Cal.4th 709, 720 [interpreting statutory language in accordance with its usual and ordinary meaning].)
+Degrate (2005) 35 Cal.4th 1111,